 Method #1 – Using Equal To Sign

-For sure we all know all the formulas in excel starts with an equal (=) sign in excel and I think this is what our early excel coach must have taught.
+For sure, we all know all the formulas in excel start with an equal (=) sign in excel, and I think this is what our early excel coach must have taught.
 Now let’s start with inserting formula in excel with equal sign first.

 #1 – Calculations without Inbuilt Formulas